daisy-field/daisy/README.md

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Pull requests and bug reports are warmly welcome.

 Note that DAISY uses the [ *Black*](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html)